-My name is Renee Viehmann and I’m from Northern California.
+My name is Renee Viehmann and I’m from Northern California and recently moved to the Bitterroot Valley in Western Montana.
 My first Weimaraner was Winston and he was 9 years old when I met him.
 He was a great dog and remarkably calm for a Weimaraner.
 He passed away at the age of 12, Christmas of 2006.
 In search of a new family member we agreed

 on another Weimaraner but my conditions was that it couldn’t remind me of Winston and it had to be smaller.
 So we were in search of a female Weimaraner and one that was blue.
 We searched the rescue groups but there weren’t any in our area and if there were, they were adopted before we had a chance to fill out an application so we began to interview breeders.
 We found quite a few, most of which weren’t really considered reputable.
 But of everywhere we searched two names kept coming back as most reputable, Anne Taguchi of Touchstone Weimaraners and Liz Fairlee of Fairhaven Weimaraners.
 We ended up going with Fairhaven as they were expecting a larger litter and were much closer (only 2 hrs away).

 On April 6, 2007, Roxie (and a bunch of other puppies) were born.
 One of the blue females was to become a service dog and the other, was to be our Roxie. but which one would she be?
 Pink or red collar?
 Upon meeting them at 19 days old, we knew red collar would be ours.
 She was way to dominant to be a service dog. 😉